 We have worked with Walmart since 2015 and entered into the initial Walmart MAA in 2017 and restated and amended that agreement in January 2019.
 On April 30, 2021, we amended the Walmart MAA to expand our commercial relationship with Walmart and the scope of the Walmart MAA to the implementation of systems, which for purposes of the Walmart MAA are apportioned into 80 "modules," across 25 of Walmart's 42 regional distribution centers.
-On May 20, 2022, we again amended and restated the Walmart MAA to further expand our commercial relationship with Walmart and the scope of the Walmart MAA to further expand our commercial relationship with Walmart and the scope of the Walmart MAA to further expand our commercial relationship with Walmart and the scope of the Walmart MAA to the implementation of 188 modules, 20 of which are contingent on the satisfaction of certain conditions described in the Walmart MAA, across all of Walmart's 42 regional distribution centers.
+On May 20, 2022, we again amended and restated the Walmart MAA to further expand our commercial relationship with Walmart and the scope of the Walmart MAA to the implementation of 188 modules, 20 of which are contingent on the satisfaction of certain conditions described in the Walmart MAA, across all of Walmart's 42 regional distribution centers.
 The amendment and restatement added approximately an additional \$6.1 billion to our backlog.

-The implementation of the modules under the Walmart MAA began in 2021 and will continue based upon an agreedupon timeline, subject to limited adjustment, with the implementation of all modules to begin by the end of 2028.
+The implementation of the modules under the Walmart MAA began in 2021 and will continue based upon an agreed-upon timeline, subject to limited adjustment, with the implementation of all modules to begin by the end of 2028.
 For each module, Walmart pays us:

-- the cost of implementation, including the cost of material and labor, plus a specified net profit amount; - for software maintenance and support for a minimum of 15 years following preliminary acceptance of the module and with annual renewals thereafter; and - for spare parts.
+- · the cost of implementation, including the cost of material and labor, plus a specified net profit amount; - · for software maintenance and support for a minimum of 15 years following preliminary acceptance of the module and with annual renewals thereafter; and - · for spare parts.